Decoupling the "What" and "Where" With Polar Coordinate Positional Embeddings: Experimental Details

 \subsection{Datasets}

 \paragraph{Indirect Indexing.} This diagnostic task (Indirect Idx.) requires the model to locate a target character in a variable-length source string that is at a certain relative distance (left or right) from a source character.
 It tests for the structured manipulation (pointer arithmetic operations) of the content and positional information of tokens by a sequence processing architecture.
 The dataset for this task is constructed by procedurally generating examples of source strings, source character and relative shifts.
 We generate source strings of length between 20 and 40 characters from the set of uppercase [A-Z] and lowercase [a-z] letters by uniform sampling without replacement.
 Then, we randomly pick a source character given a randomly sampled source string.
 Next, we uniformly sample shifts in the range [-15, +15] (where - and + indicate left and right shifts respectively) and consequently obtain our target character.
 We generate a train/validation/test splits of size 1M/10k/10k respectively.
+Using a (relatively) small training dataset allows us to test for the sample-efficiency and generalization efficacy of RoPE against PoPE to learn the solution program to solve this simple task.
 We use character-level tokenization, i.e. all uppercase and lowercase letters, individual digits, the delimiter symbol, plus and minus signs are separate tokens.
 The format of each examples is: $<$source string$>$, $<$source character$>$, $<$shift$>$, $<$target character$>$ and ',' as a delimiter and the model is given the entire sequence except the target character.
 Below are a few samples from the dataset for reference. \\\\ \texttt{TzbkWoKDyscBepYvfwxEVQtgPa, c, -8, b} \\ \texttt{NZTUIGWkXFrhCJDzscat, N, +4, I} \\ \texttt{RBEvOPgtaGDnjhbJCLScruZpMNsyWfQxXFAzUT, x, +2, F}

 \paragraph{OpenWebText.} This dataset is an open source effort to reproduce OpenAI's WebText dataset \citep{gokaslan2019openweb} which was used to train GPT-2 \citep{radford2019gpt2}.
 The training and validation splits roughly contain 9B and 4M tokens respectively and maximum sequence length of 1024 for pretraining.
 We use the GPT-2 tokenizer with a vocabulary size of 50257.